Chemically polishing copper to a mirror finish

 - Chatsworth, California, USA

-But if you haven't, look into nitric acid bright dipping of copper and phosphoric acid electropolishing of copper.
-But I believe that there is no chemical treatment that will produce a mirror polish starting from a rough finish.
+A. Hi George, if you haven't yet, look into nitric acid bright dipping of copper, or phosphoric acid electropolishing of copper.
+But I believe there's no chemical treatment that will produce a mirror polish starting from a rough finish.
+So it probably requires a good machining job.
 Good luck!

 chemical process supplier - Gurnee, Illinois